MetaCheck version 0.0.1.0

 The Funding Check module uses regular expressions to check sentences for words related to funding statements.
 It will return the sentences in which the conflict of interest statement was found.

-The function was inspired by rtransparent, which is no longer maintained.
+The function incorporates code from rtransparent, which is no longer maintained.
 For their validation, see the paper.

 This module was developed by Daniel Lakens